tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - Check correct calculation of ad cost (and updates according to date-filter)
 - Test import/export/clear functions

+### Dashboard
+- Check 2 version numbers in 'About' page (links.html)
+- Check layout of buttons, check-boxes, and links in each tab
+- Test that all (i)nfo buttons lead to correct FAQ pages in each tab
+- On settings tab (options.html) check that when clicking or hiding are disabled, then all of their sub-items are also disabled
+- Test import/export/clear ads functions

+### Icon in the toolbar
+- Check that the icon in the toolbar is in green when on DNT pages.
+- Check that the icon in the toolbar is in grey when adnauseam is disabled.
+- Check that the icon in the toolbar is in purple when adnauseam is active.
+- Click effect(v3.1 and later)

 ### Notifications
 - Check that disabling hiding, clicking, or blocking on the first-run generates a notification warning at the top of the dashboard (all tabs), menu, and vault page (after first-run is closed or 'ok' is clicked).
 - Check that disabling hiding, clicking, or blocking on the dashboard/options page generates a notification warning at the top of the dashboard(all tabs), menu, and vault page.